RobiPoire/PearExpansion/README.md

-# PearExpansion
+# Pear Expansion

-PearExpansion is a small Minecraft mod that adds various features, blocks, items, and tweaks — just things I felt like adding.
+Pear Expansion is a small Minecraft mod that adds various features, blocks, items, and tweaks — just things I felt like adding.

 ## Features